From booming business to a world in lockdown

 Consumers can also help – the power to keep the sustainable style sector healthy isn’t the exclusive domain of clothing companies and design schools.
 “Visit our museum and learn about the history of fashion, sustainable brands and what the future entails,” she says.

-Whether it’s shoppers turning out for the brands they love, educators helping students adapt to new approaches or museums supporting entrepreneurs, the Amsterdam Area’s sustainable fashion sector is full of resilient, innovative businesses and people.
+Whether it’s shoppers turning out for the brands they love, educators helping students adopt new approaches or museums supporting entrepreneurs, the Amsterdam Area’s sustainable fashion sector is full of resilient, innovative businesses and people.
 Every day, they are tackling the crisis head-on and making the most of a chance to bring about real change.

 Along the way, it seems that they’ve also learned that taking an ethical approach to work can help businesses survive – and perhaps even thrive.